 Municipalities are obliged to make donor forms available free of charge.
 Everyone can ask their municipality for a donor form.
 Forms, folders and campaign material can be ordered via the webshop of the Dutch Transplant Foundation (NTS).

-Incapacity to give consent
+Incompetent to give consent

 People who do not fully understand what organ and tissue donation involves may not have a choice recorded for them in the Donorregister.
 Those involved, organisations (including umbrella organisations) and parents' associations are given information in a letter.